spryker/docker-sdk/docs/06-installation/02-installation-guides/02-installing-in-development-mode-on-macos-and-linux.md

+# Installing in Development mode on MacOS and Linux

 This document describes how to install Spryker in [Development Mode](01-choosing-an-installation-mode.md#development-mode) on MacOS and Linux.

 ## Installing Docker prerequisites on MacOS and Linux